 top of page

-Access to public libraries is crucial in supporting adult and child literacy.
-Public libraries provide books, magazines, and digital media to anyone needing help with developing and improving reading and writing skills.
+Access to a public library fosters adult and child literacy.
+Public libraries provide books, magazines, and digital media to anyone needing help developing and improving reading and writing skills.
 Particularly in states with a large immigrant population, such as California, New York, Florida, and Texas, they are places where adults and children can come for ESL help.

 Libraries may offer story times for children to help with early language development.
 It also helps adults with their literacy skills.
 As community hubs, libraries provide a space where people can come together to learn and share knowledge.
 This is helpful for both children and adults.